Tuesday, 7 January 2025

 Reports claim that Google could be developing its own processor that could be used to power Google’s Pixel phones as early as 2021, while later versions of the processor could be used in Google Chromebooks, a report from Axios revealed.
 Apple has been using its own processors in most of its devices, and it seems […]

-Reports claim that Google could be developing its own processor that could be used to power Google’s Pixel phones as early as 2021, while later versions of the processor could be used in Google Chromebooks, a report from Axios revealed.
+claim that Google could be developing its own processor that could be used to power Google’s Pixel phones as early as 2021, while later versions of the processor could be used in Google Chromebooks, a report from Axios revealed.

-has been using its own in most of its devices, and it seems like Google is planning something similar.
+Apple has been using its own processors in most of its devices, and it seems like Google is planning something similar.
 According to Axios, the chip, which is apparently codenamed “Whitechapel”, maybe an eight-core ARM processor that is built using Samsung’s 5-nanometer process.

 Google has been making chips for other functions in its devices, but several of its Pixel phones have a security chip named Titan M, for example, while the Pixel 4 uses a coprocessor called the Pixel Neural Core.